rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 {{% chapter_header "Authentication in React, Firebase and Redux" "react-firebase-authentication-redux" %}}

-The section dives into using Redux on top of React and firebase for the state management.
+The section dives into using Redux on top of React and Firebase for the state management.
 Basically, you will exchange React's local state (user management: e.g. list of users on home page) and React's context (session management: e.g. authenticated user object) with Redux.
-The section builds on top of the last section which concluded the authentication and authorization in plain React and firebase.
+The section builds on top of the last section which concluded the authentication and authorization in plain React and Firebase.

 This section is divided into two parts.
 The first part will setup Redux and all the necessary parts for it.
 You will implement the state layer separately from the view layer.
 The second part exchanges the current state layer (local state for users, the context for an authenticated user) with the Redux state layer.
 It is the part where the new state layer is connected to the view layer.